 CNCS-OIG has jurisdiction to investigate allegations of retaliation against an employee of a CNCS contractor, subcontractor, grantee or subgrantee for making a protected disclosure.
 From time to time, CNCS-OIG may also investigate allegations of reprisal against CNCS staff.

-CNCS-OIG’s WHISTLEBLOWER OMBUDSMAN PROGRAM
+CNCS-OIG’s WHISTLEBLOWER COORDINATOR PROGRAM

-Pursuant to the Whistleblower Protection Enhancement Act of 2012, CNCS’s Inspector General established a Whistleblower Ombudsman to educate agency employees about prohibitions on retaliation for whistleblowing, as well as employees' rights and remedies if subjected to retaliation for making a protected disclosure.
+Pursuant to the Whistleblower Protection Enhancement Act of 2012, CNCS’s Inspector General established a Whistleblower Coordinator to educate agency employees about prohibitions on retaliation for whistleblowing, as well as employees' rights and remedies if subjected to retaliation for making a protected disclosure.

 - Educating CNCS employees and managers about prohibitions on retaliation for protected disclosures, and informing employees who have made or are contemplating making a protected disclosure about their rights and remedies against retaliation for protected disclosures;